 Lithium-ion Battery:

-Lithium-ion batteries typically exhibit energy densities ranging between 150 to 250 watt-hours per kilogram (Wh/kg) or 300 to 700 watt-hours per liter (Wh/L).
-These batteries have extensive use in many applications owing to their relatively high energy density.
-They power smartphones, laptops, electric vehicles, and even grid storage systems due to their energy-to-weight and energy-to-volume ratios.
+Lithium-ion batteries typically exhibit energy densities ranging between 150 and 250 watt-hours per kilogram (Wh/kg) or 300 to 700 watt-hours per liter (Wh/L).
+Owing to their relatively high energy density, these batteries are extensively used in many applications.
+Due to their energy-to-weight and energy-to-volume ratios, they power smartphones, laptops, electric vehicles, and even grid storage systems.

 Lithium-Polymer Battery: